Why UK Payment Provider Migrations Are Challenging

 Always have a tested rollback plan ready to quickly revert to the previous provider if critical issues arise during migration.

-While migrations involve effort and planning, they're often necessary to achieve business objectives.
-Consider migration when:
+While switching payment providers involves effort and planning, it's often necessary to achieve business objectives.
+Consider payment technology refresh when:

-- Your current provider's costs are significantly above market rates and negotiations have failed
+- Your current provider's transaction costs are significantly above market rates and negotiations have failed

-- Acceptance rates or transaction success rates are below industry benchmarks
+- Payment acceptance rates or transaction success rates are below industry benchmarks

 - You need features or payment methods your current provider doesn't support

-- Service quality or support responsiveness has deteriorated significantly
+- Payment system uptime or support responsiveness has deteriorated significantly

-- Your business has outgrown your current provider's capabilities or scale
+- Your business has outgrown your current provider's payment infrastructure capabilities or scale

 - Compliance requirements necessitate specific provider capabilities